 This extra content is part of the explainer on mesh systems.

-Generally, when you use multiple Wi-Fi broadcasters, like in the case of a mesh network, there are two types of connections: fronthaul and backhaul.
+When you use multiple Wi-Fi broadcastersโin a mesh network or a combo of a router and an extenderโthere are two types of connections: fronthaul and backhaul.

-When a band functions solely for backhauling, it’s called a dedicated backhaul band.
-In a mesh system, only traditional Tri-band hardware with an additional 5GHz band can have a dedicated backhaul band.
+In a mesh system, only traditional Tri-band hardwareโthose with an additional 5GHz bandโcan have a dedicated backhaul band without ostracizing clients of the same band.

-Generally, it’s best to use a network cable for backhauling — that’s wired backhaul.
-In this case, a hub can use its entire Wi-Fi bandwidth for front-hauling.
+Generally, it's best to use network cables for backhaulingโwired backhauling, which is an advantage of mesh hardware with network ports.
+In this case, a satellite broadcaster can use its entire Wi-Fi bandwidth for front-hauling.

-As for the 6GHz, it gets interesting: By default, this band is set as the dedicated backhaul for the mesh system.
-But you can also make it available for clients, too.
+The 6GHz band gets interesting: By default, this band is set as the dedicated backhaul for the mesh system.
+But you can also make it available for clients.

-When you choose to use the 6GHz as a dedicated backhaul, you only make this band unavailable to clients — and the system will still use its other two bands (2.4GHz or 5GHz) as backhaul when necessary.
+When used as the dedicated backhaul, the 6GHz band is unavailable to clients, but it's not the sole band working as a backhaul.
+The system still uses its other two bands (2.4GHz or 5GHz) when necessary.

-And that is necessary in most cases since the 6GHz band’s range is very short.
+And that is indeed necessary in most cases since the 6GHz band's range is very short.

 That said, there’s no point in using the 6GHz as the dedicated backhaul unless: